-Harold grew up in Washington, Pa and attended Washington High School before serving in the U.S. Army from 1967-1969.
+Harold grew up in Washington, and attended Washington High School before serving in the U.S. Army from 1967 to 1969.
 He was part of the 1st Air Cavalry division and deployed to Vietnam which was an experience that fiercely shaped the rest of his life.
 He became committed to helping other Veterans who walked his same path as him with his work as a Veteran’s Representative.

 He married the love of his life, Cora Mace, in 1979.
 Though their marriage came to an end, they remained in a loving and caring relationship.
 That spoke to who Harold was, a man who believed family was everything.